Mental Health Care in a Pandemic

 We’re all more than a little shaken.
 And tired.
 And stressed.

-Since March, University Neuropsychiatric Institute has observed a significant increase in calls to our CrisisLine and WarmLine.
+Since March, the University of Utah Huntsman Mental Health Institute (HMHI) formally University Neuropsychiatric Institute (UNI), has observed a significant increase in calls to our CrisisLine and WarmLine.
 Call volume increased almost 25 perent in May.
 Mental health providers are noting increases in the self-reporting of stress, anxiety, depression, fear, and suicidal thoughts, even among people who do not have a prior psychiatric history.
 Individuals are talking about their worry of the unknown because of the pandemic, relationship strain, physical isolation as a family, transitioning to working from home, economic uncertainty, and social justice, all while expressing fatigue and, for some, a sense of hopelessness.

 Suicide rates tend to slightly increase in times of economic and social crisis.
 Studies have shown that rates increase around 4 percent within the two-year time period following an economic crisis.
 In the U.S., older males who have experienced a higher percentage of income loss are the most at risk for suicide.
 This can be helpful information when looking at specific populations to support.